Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-3WDeVbpr30g.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Do we intend to add rain/storms ?
 https://www.youtube.com/watch?v=3WDeVbpr30g
+This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: Storm or natural disasters in the game?](./yt-LgYBDQkiTrk.md) https://www.youtube.com/watch?v=LgYBDQkiTrk

 ### Topics
 * [Features > Possible Features > Weather Systems](../topics/features/possible-features/weather-systems.md)